Sports participation always has a risk of injury.

 Generally, sports injury can be divided into

-Many injuries (eg, fractures, dislocations, soft-tissue contusions, blunt trauma, sprains and strains) are not unique to sports participation and can result from activities that are not athletic or from accidents (see also Fractures, Dislocations, and Sprains).
+Many injuries (eg, fractures, dislocations, soft-tissue contusions, blunt trauma, sprains, strains) are not unique to sports participation and can result from activities that are not athletic or from accidents.
+Such injuries are described elsewhere in The Manual (see Fractures, Dislocations, and Sprains).
 However, athletes may need to learn how to modify faulty techniques that predispose to injuries or may resist taking an adequate period of rest to recover from a sports injury (working through the pain).

 Blunt athletic trauma can result in injuries such as soft-tissue contusions, concussions, and fractures.
 The mechanism of injury usually involves high-impact collisions with other athletes or objects (eg, being tackled in football or checked into the sideboards in hockey), falls, and direct blows (eg, in boxing or the martial arts).